India's Leading Tax Consultancy Firm

 The mechanics, however, are precise.
 An "additional employee" is defined narrowly: monthly emoluments must not exceed ₹25,000, the employee must be employed for at least 240 days in the relevant year (150 days for apparel, footwear and leather), payment must flow through banking channels, and they must participate in a recognised provident fund.
 Get the definition wrong and the deduction collapses on assessment.

-Our role is to keep that from happening — through clean working papers, correct identification of qualifying employees, a defensible Form 10DA, and complete audit-trail support if the AO comes calling.
+Our role is to keep that from happening — through clean working papers, correct identification of qualifying employees, and defensible Form 10DA.

 02 — Eligibility